Tortugas-Consulting-LLC/kslifeinc/content/retirement-planning.md

                         <li>1 Million people deplete their LIFE SAVINGS and are impoverished EVERY YEAR due to long-term care.</li>
                         <li>Long-term care is expensive!
 The average cost is $80,800 per year nationwide.</li>
                     </ul>
                     <p class="mb-4">How would a bill this size affect my current lifestyle?
-How about my spouse’s lifestyle?
-What about my spouse’s future years?</p>
+How about my spouse's lifestyle?
+What about my spouse's future years?</p>
                     <p class="mb-4">If you have assets you want to protect, if you want to maintain your independence, if you want to never be a burden on your family or if you want to protect your lifestyle, we will help you find the way.</p>
                     <h6 class="mb-4 text-2xl">More Facts About Long Term Care</h6>
                     <ul class="list-disc list-inside mb-4">